-And, if you’re cooking dinner after on a weeknight, you want a dinner that’s fast and easy to clean up after too, not only delicious and satisfying.
+And, if you’re cooking dinner after work on a weeknight, you want a dinner that’s fast and easy to clean up too, not only delicious and satisfying.
 This dish is all of those things.
 Using only a skillet and a small mixing bowl, you can create this wonderfully tasty chicken dish that’s a perfect main to a simple side salad or some steamed veggies.
 Maybe even some of that brown rice that I cooked for John.e and McKenna!

 - 5 cloves garlic, minced